beehive1010/BeehiveCheckout/replit.md

 - **File Storage**: IPFS via Thirdweb upload service
 - **Database Hosting**: Neon serverless PostgreSQL
 - **Wallet Integration**: MetaMask and other Web3 wallets via Thirdweb
-- **Background Jobs**: Replit scheduled tasks for timer processing and reward distribution
+- **Backend Processing**: Supabase Edge Functions for all server-side logic

-The architecture follows a typical full-stack pattern with clear separation between frontend and backend concerns, using modern Web3 technologies for blockchain integration and traditional database systems for application data management.
+The architecture follows a modern serverless pattern with pure frontend + Supabase Edge Functions, using Supabase for database operations and Thirdweb for blockchain integration.